Hound Tor: Other archaeological remains

 There are a number of older remains of human occupation nearby, including a prehistoric farmstead 400 metres north-west of the settlement, and to the south are some Bronze Age hut circles.

 Outlines of medieval fields can still be seen, especially from vantage points on top of the tor.
 The fields are bounded by "corn ditches" - granite walls fronting a ditch, with earth piled up behind the wall.

 Culture

 According to a local legend Hound Tor was created when a pack of hounds were turned to stone (see Bowerman's Nose).

 The 1975 Doctor Who story The Sontaran Experiment was shot on location at Hound Tor.

 It is also thought to have inspired a number of artists and writers, such as Sir Arthur Conan Doyle in The Hound of the Baskervilles.
+Establishing shots in the episode The Hounds of Baskerville from the television series Sherlock were set there.